randym32/Anki.Vector.Documentation/documents/troubleshooting/Pi connectivity.md

 _Figure: openWRT local domain settting_

 The key thing to look for here is the "Local domain"  In my case the local domain was set "lan" (possibly by default, or a choice I made long ago).
+For some german routers (e.g. from Telekom) may be set to "box".
 This setting explains why the name "escapepod.lan" worked.
 To fix the problem change the local domain to "local".

 Once the change has been made, test it on the router.
 Open the "Network" menu and select "Diagnostics":